Rasel105/MEGAVENTORY/README.md

 # Get't get start with MEGAVENTORY

-The name of the project is  [MEGAVENTORY](https://assignment-0011.web.app/)
+## The name of the project is  [MEGAVENTORY](https://assignment-0011.web.app/)
 ## Project overview

-* The MEGAVENTORY project, we use for the Frontend some of Technology like Tailwindcss, react, react router, react icon, react toastify, react-firebase hooks and so on.
+* The MEGAVENTORY project, we use for the Frontend some of Technology like Tailwindcss, react, react router, react icon, react toastify, react-firebase hooks, react-reveal and so on.
 * The MEGAVENTORY project we use for the Backend some of Technology like MongoDB, nodeJS, expressJS, cors, dotenv and so on.
 * and for the deployment we use Firebase for the Frontend and for the Backend we use Heroku.